Historic Property

 • Commanded British forces in Upper Canada during the War of 1812.

-• Achieved victories, notably at the Battle of Queenston Heights, earning the title 'Hero of Upper Canada.'
+• Achieved victories, notably at the Battle of Queenston Heights on 13 October 1812, earning the title 'Hero of Upper Canada.'

-• Honoured extensively in Canada with monuments, institutions like Brock University, and place names.
+• Honoured extensively in Canada with Brock's Monument on Queenston Heights, Brock University, and numerous place names.

 1781